 Sometimes you may unintentionally say a microaggression or use a stereotype.
-It is important to remember that even if you didn't intend to hurt someone, or do it on purpose, the impact, or effect, of your comments still matters.
+It is important to remember the intent, or purpose, and impact, or effect, of your comments matter.
+If someone did not mean to hurt you, their intent matters.
+If you hurt someone on accident, that impact still matters.

 Think about it: if someone accidentally steps on your foot, their intention was not to hurt you, but the impact still hurts!
 It is the same with microaggressions.
-If someone accidentally uses a microaggression against you, here are some dos and don'ts:
+If someone uses a microaggression against you, keep these tips in mind: